survivejs/react-book/manuscript/04_linting_in_webpack.md

         }
       ],
     },
+    output: {...},
+    ...
   });
 }
 ```

 We are using `preLoaders` section here as we want to play it safe.
-This section is executed before `loaders` get triggered.
+This section is executed before possible `loaders` get triggered.

 If you execute `npm start` now and break some linting rule while developing, you should see that in terminal output.